mikel-brostrom/boxmot/README.md

                                           ...
 ```

-### DeepSort
+### DeepSORT

-The above applies to DeepSort models as well.
+The above applies to DeepSORT models as well.
 Choose a ReID model based on your needs from this ReID [model zoo](https://kaiyangzhou.github.io/deep-person-reid/MODEL_ZOO)

 ```bash